Hats-Protocol/proposal-hatter/docs/spec.md

 - Compromise model: If Proposal Hatter is compromised, module limits cap outflows; keep them “as low as practical” and top‑up operationally.
 - Reentrancy: Guard `execute` and `withdraw` (`nonReentrant`, CEI).
 - External calls: Only two: (a) Hats Protocol in `execute` via `IHats.multicall`, (b) AllowanceModule in `withdraw` via `executeAllowanceTransfer`.
 Revert on failure.
 For AllowanceModule, an empty signature uses `msg.sender` as signer; ensure Proposal Hatter is the configured delegate.
-- Revocation halts system: DAO can revoke Proposer/Approver/Executor Hats in Hats Protocol, pause Proposal Hatter (`setPauses`), or reduce/disable the Safe’s module limits to freeze payouts immediately.
+- Revocation halts system: DAO can revoke Proposer/Approver/Executor Hats in Hats Protocol, or reduce/disable the Safe’s module limits to freeze payouts immediately.

 ---